thejohnfreeman/cmake-future/README.md

 ```

 Like `add_executable` plus `add_test`, this will add an executable target
-called `<name>` as a test, but unlike `add_test`, it will add an additional
+called `<name>` as a test, but unlike `add_test`, it will add a test fixture
-"test" that rebuilds the target if its dependencies have changed.
+that rebuilds the target if its dependencies have changed.
 Inspired by
 [this answer on Stack Overflow](https://stackoverflow.com/a/10824578/618906).
 With this, you will never run out-of-date tests.
 Remaining arguments are
 passed through to